bishalghale98/Learning-Next-Js/note.md

-🚀 Day 7 of #Next js
+# 📌 Day 7 – Connecting MongoDB to Next.js using Mongoose

+## 🔹 Task Overview:

-Today I connected my Next.js project to MongoDB using Mongoose 🙌
+Today, I successfully connected my Next.js project to MongoDB using Mongoose.
+This setup marks the beginning of backend integration in my project.

+---

-🔧 What I did:
+## ✅ What I Did:

-✅ Setup `.env.local` with DB URI
+- Configured the `.env.local` file with the MongoDB URI.
-✅ Created a reusable DB connection file
+- Created a reusable MongoDB connection file using Mongoose.
-✅ Built a test API route using Next.js App Router
+- Built a test API route inside the `app/api` directory using the new App Router.
-✅ Hit the route and confirmed DB is working 🎯
+- Hit the API route using a browser or API client to confirm the database connection is working properly.

+---

+## 🧠 What I Learned:

+- How to manage environment variables securely in Next.js using `.env.local`.
+- How to use `NextResponse` to send JSON responses in API routes.
-📌 Learned how to use `NextResponse`, environment variables, and structure API routes in `src/app/api`.
+- How to structure API routes inside `src/app/api/` in a clean and modular way.

-Excited to move forward with creating models and data handling from tomorrow! 💻

-#Nextjs #MongoDB #Mongoose #100DaysOfCode #MERNStack #BCA #DigitalPathshala

-day 8
-check mongoose.connection.readyState === 1 or not and make logic if 1 then return else connect to the database
+- The basic flow of backend setup in a full-stack Next.js project.

+# 📌 Day 8 – Backend Setup with Mongoose in Next.js

+## 🔹 Task Overview:

+Today, I worked on improving the MongoDB connection logic using `mongoose.connection.readyState` and added Mongoose models for the application.

+---

+## ✅ What I Did:

+### 1. Database Connection Optimization

+- Checked if the MongoDB connection is already active using `mongoose.connection.readyState === 1`.
+- If connected, return immediately and avoid reconnecting.
+- If not connected, then proceed to connect.
+- This makes the backend more efficient and prevents multiple reconnections during development.

+---

+### 2. Created Mongoose Models

+- Added a `User` model to define user structure (like username, email, googleId, etc.).
+- Added a `Course` model to store course details (title, description, and createdAt).
+- Used proper export logic to handle Next.js hot reloading and avoid duplicate model definitions.

+---

+## 🧠 What I Learned:

+- Importance of checking connection state before reconnecting to MongoDB.
+- How to organize and structure Mongoose models in a Next.js project.
+- Preventing Mongoose overwrite errors using conditional exports.

+---

+## 🔜 What’s Next (Day 9 Plan):
+CSR and ssr concept

 note: for doing backend we have to do db connection in first tespaxi db tables ani tabes ma crud garne